fweiss/mcu-gif/WINDOWS.md

 # Windows
-Guide for building on Windows
+Guide for building and running on Windows

 ## Overview
-There are several toolchain options on Windows.
+There are several toolchain options for Windows.
 I chose the bare-bones Visual Studio 2019 command line tools.

 - Windows 10
 - Visual Studio Professional 2019
 - Desktop (CLI) tools

+> See Install toolchain section to get started.

 ## Build and run tests
 - open a Developer Command Prompt for Visual Studio 2019
+- navigate to this project directory
 - ``cd build``
 - ``cmake -G "NMake Makefiles" ..``
 - ``nmake install``
-- ``bin\start.exe``
+- ``bin\start``

-You should see a tree of the test specs.
+You should see the test report as a tree of the test specs.

 > Use Developer PowerShell or Developer Command prompt at your option.